PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 4. **Rinse and repeat:** Superhuman continued to survey users, tracking progress towards the 40% mark.
 The score became the primary OKR for the product team and, after three quarters, Superhuman had doubled the score to 58%.

-### When to use feedback and the PMF Survey
+### Who should use the PMF Survey?

 Feedback is essential to any startup, so it's more a question of how you collect it.
-You don't need to use the PMF Survey to find product-market fit, but it's a useful way to systematize your efforts, and lets you track how your product-market fit changes over time.
+Some teams may an ad hoc approach suits their style.
+That's fine – we haven't used the PMF Survey at PostHog, for example, and we have strong product-market fit.

+But, as Superhuman proves, the survey is a powerful way to systematize finding product-market fit, especially if you're struggling to find it.
+It's also useful for tracking whether it's improving as you ship new features.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|